Myocarditis and COVID Vaccine: A Risk Benefit Analysis

 Last Friday I awoke to see social media posts of seven previously healthy children lying in hospital beds, attached to medical machines.
-After receiving the mRNA COVID-19 vaccines, these children were all diagnosed with inflammation of the heart muscle, a condition known as myocarditis.1,2,3
+After receiving the mRNA COVID-19 vaccines, these children were all diagnosed with inflammation of the heart muscle.
+This is a condition known as myocarditis.1,2,3

 On June 16, 2021, Jacob Klynick, died.
-Less than three days after the Pfizer vaccine.
+Less than three days after taking a Pfizer vaccine.
 He suffered a cardiac event.
-Jacob was thirteen years old.
+Jacob was thirteen.

 Another teen, Simone Scott, developed myocarditis.
 Her condition was so severe she needed a heart transplant.
-The operation failed and she also died.
+The operation failed.
+Simone also died.
 Her heart problems began shortly after she received the Moderna vaccine.4,5

 Only a week earlier, a local 18-year-old boy experienced a heart attack and a local 20-year-old boy suffered a stroke, also following the COVID vaccine.